- facts, embellishments and fiction

 Still, it was such a convincing tale - or Victorian hoax, depending on what you choose to believe - that in 1873 a bronze statue of a Skye terrier by William Brodie was unveiled near Greyfriars Kirk.

 A tale that touched the heart

-It was paid for by the (necessarily very very rich) philanthropist Angela Burdett-Coutts.
+The statue was paid for by the (necessarily very very rich) philanthropist Angela Burdett-Coutts.
 (Amongst her many good works was a close involvement with the Royal Society for the Prevention of Cruelty to Animals, the RSPCA.)

 The inscription reads “A tribute to the affectionate fidelity of Greyfriars Bobby.
 In 1858 this faithful dog followed the remains of his master to Greyfriars Churchyard and lingered near the spot until his death in 1872”.